k-widuta/kata-machine/NOTES.md

 - get the left child - `2i + 1`
 - get the right child - `2i + 2`
 - get the parent - `(i- 1) / 2` (remember that we use normal language and 5 / 2 == 2, not 2.5)

+## Trie
+> They are pronounced like Tree (its named after Re"trie"val Tree).
+So its a Trie tree (but people keep calling them try trees / prefix / digital tree)!

+- The easiest way to visualize a trie is to think of auto-complete